bhaskarSingh/neighborhood-map/README.md

 	`serve -s build`
 * Then the App should run on [port 5000](http://localhost:5000).

-Note: while checking if square api url is correct or not use produaction build cause I have used Error Boundaries to show error

-Note: To check if service is working correcting or not, run production build
+Note: To check if service worker is working correcting or not, run production build